archiewald/blog/_posts/2018-07-31-starting-angular-project.md

 Rather than switching off manually formatting rules, I recommend to install [tslint-config-prettier](https://www.npmjs.com/package/tslint-config-prettier) which will do the job for you.

-To make sure your code will stay consistent when comitted to your repository it is recommended to set 'pre-commit hooks'.
+To make sure your code will stay consistent when committed to your repository it is recommended to set 'pre-commit hooks'.
 [Husky](https://github.com/typicode/husky) is an easy-to-use tool for this purpose.